jrlucier/eero_tracker/README.md

 If you are experiencing any issues, first check the [community support discussion thread](https://community.home-assistant.io/t/eero-support/21153) to see if anyone else has solved your issue previously.
 You can also discuss the issue you are having there.
 If you feel it is a bug, please [create an github Issue with the details](https://github.com/jrlucier/eero_tracker/issues).

+## Not Yet Implemented

+The following features are not yet implemented, and currently have no plans for adding.
+If you are interested in contributing code, please submit a patch.

+- support for family profiles (pause/unpause switch) and assigning to Home Assistant "person" entities
+- eero connection status and most recent upload/download speed test results

 ## See Also

 * [Eero Device Tracker community discussion forum](https://community.home-assistant.io/t/eero-support/21153)
 * [Eero Mesh WiFi routers](https://eero.com/)
+* [Eero Python Client](https://github.com/343max/eero-client) (NOTE: this does not use this currently)